overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 Interestingly enough, due to the projection, this is exactly the same offset as the situation above for diagonally neighboring cubes.
 The cube outlined in green is drawn 12 pixels below the other one.
-Only the order that the cubes are drawn is changed.
+Only the order that the cubes are drawn is different.

-And finally, what about cubes that are next to each other in the world, or diagonally next to each other in the image?
+And finally, what about cubes that are next to each other in the world --- diagonally next to each other in the image?

 .. image:: cubepositionimgs/cube_neighbors.png